 The threat of rising unemployment was heightened by the withdrawal of foreign troops at the end of 2014.
 Not only did their withdrawal reduce the security assurances in the region, it also resulted in a significant loss of jobs as those working for foreign security and civilian organisations, as well as Provincial Reconstruction Teams (PRT), were laid off.
 Estimates of the number of jobs at risk ranged from 50,000 to 360,000 when all those employed by service providers and other contractors were taken into account.

 Afghanistan’s insecurity, mountainous terrain and political instability make it the most challenging location in which we work, and, as a result, the one that needs our commitment the most.
-So far, we’ve trained more than 42,000 Self-Help Group members and created almost 39,000 jobs in the country.
+So far, we’ve trained 46,000 Self-Help Group members and created 44,000 jobs in the country.
 And we’re just getting started.